 I installed the color-theme-sanityinc-solarized pacakge directly from MELPA.

-Then I added the dark version as default with (load-theme 'sanityinc-solarized-dark t)
+Then I added the dark version as default with (load-theme 'sanityinc-solarized-dark t).

-To change it interactively I run M-x load-theme
+To change it interactively I run M-x load-theme and then for example sanityinc-solarized-light.

 alias emacsl="emacs --eval \"(load-theme 'sanityinc-solarized-light t)\""